substrate-system/webcrypto-x3dh/README.md

 X3DH (Extended Triple Diffie-Hellman) is a secure key exchange protocol for end-to-end encrypted communication.
 It allows two parties to establish a shared secret for encrypted messaging, even when one party is offline.
-This specific library implements X3DH for browsers using the Web Crypto API, enabling secure initial handshakes and ongoing encrypted conversations with forward secrecy.
+This library implements X3DH for browsers using the Web Crypto API, enabling secure initial handshakes.
+It also includes a basic symmetric ratcheting mechanism for ongoing message encryption (not the Double Ratchet protocol used by Signal).

+In browser environments, this library automatically stores derived session keys in `IndexedDB` (database: `x3dh-sessions`) so ongoing conversations persist across page reloads.
+Only the symmetric encryption keys derived from the X3DH handshake are stored - your identity keys should be managed separately, e.g. by `@substrate-system/keys`.
+One-time keys are kept in memory only and not persisted.

 ## fork